RamezCh/Github-training/Git Repositories.md

 - git branch -D branch_name deletes local and remote branches
 - git push origin --delete branch_name deletes only remote repo branch

+## Fork a Repo
+It is a good way of working or collaborating on Public repo.
+We aren't author, no permissions so we need to fork.
+Fork creates a personal repo of a public repo into Github Acc.
+- You can use GUI to Fork as simple as a btn click
+- github repo fork <public repo> this forks into GitHub acc
+- github repo fork <public repo> --clone this forks to Github acc and clones to local repo
+- git remote add upstream https://Github.com/MyGITProject/Commerce-DevOps.git
+- git remote add: This is the Git command to add a new remote repository.
+- upstream: This is the name you are giving to the new remote repository.
+It is a common convention to name the original repository you forked from as "upstream".
+- https://Github.com/MyGITProject/Commerce-DevOps.git: This is the URL of the remote repository you are adding.

+What is an "Upstream"?

+In Git terminology, "upstream" typically refers to the original repository from which you forked your repository.
+By adding an upstream remote, you can fetch updates from the original repository to keep your fork in sync with the latest changes.
+This is particularly useful when collaborating on projects where you need to stay up-to-date with the latest developments from the main project.